bask185/ArduinoToolchain/stateMachine.md

 There are a few rules which must be followed when creating the state diagram.
 - The use of camelCase is mandatory.
-- State names may not ever contain spaces or compiler-unfriendly characters
+- State names may not ever contain spaces or c-unfriendly characters
 - Nested state machines (state machines which are to be called from out another) are to have atleast 1 sphere without an outgoing arrow.
 - Nested state machines diagrams may contain more than 1 process but take note that only 1 can run at any given time.
 - Main state machines diagrams (which are called from the main loop) should not contain spheres without outgoing arrows.
 It is technically possible and it does not hurt but it should be avoided non the less